9 min read

-How to Become a Life Coach by Mindvalley Coach Co-Founder
+How to become a life coach by Mindvalley Coach co-founder

 Ajit_Nawalkha_Photo-by-Karen-Harms

-Highlights: So you want to be a life coach.
+Summary: So you want to be a life coach.
 What do you need to be one?
 Ajit Nawalkha provides great insights on how to become a life coach, especially in modern times.

 A huge misconception of life coaches is that they’re like your meddlesome aunt—they have a lot to say, but it’s often unsolicited advice.